ambianic/ambianic-docs/docs-md/users/configure.md

 Ambianic Edge will use the [Google Coral TPU](https://coral.ai/) accelerator if one is available on the system.

-Let's assume that you have a USB attached Coral running on `/dev/bus/usb`.
-In order for Ambianic Edge to see it, add the following parameter to the docker image start line:
-`--device /dev/bus/usb`
+_Note: The default docker compose configuration for Ambianic Edge checks whether a USB attached Coral is running on `/dev/bus/usb`.
+You may need to adjust that if the TPU is attached to a different file system directory._

 Coral is a powerful TPU that can speed up inference 5-10 times.
 However AI inference is only part of all the functions that execute in an Ambianic Edge pipeline.
 Video decoding and formatting